lesterpjy/uva_msai_vault/RL/7 - Off-Policy TD Learning with Approximation.md

 ## Off-Policy Learning with Importance Sampling

-The lecture then asks if semi-gradient TD methods can be extended to off-policy learning, where we learn about one policy (the target policy) while following a different policy (the behavior policy).
+Can semi-gradient TD methods can be extended to off-policy learning, where we learn about one policy (the target policy) while following a different policy (the behavior policy)?

 Off-policy learning uses importance sampling with a ratio:
 $$\rho_t = \frac{\pi(A_t|S_t)}{b(A_t|S_t)}$$
 Where:

 - $\pi$ is the target policy (the policy we want to learn)